-An operator survey was also developed to better understand the state of the existing transit system from the operations perspective.
+Between May and June 2019, CET administered an operator survey to better understand the state of the existing transit system from the operations perspective.
 Operators who drive for dial-a-ride, Bend fixedroute, and Community Connector services were surveyed.
 Twenty-six operators participated (4 dial-a-ride, 9 fixed-route, 4 Community Connector, 6 all, 3 other, and 1 did not specify).